binaryphile/docker-redmine/README.md

     docker pull binaryphile/redmine:2.3-stable

+Don't pull without the "2.3-stable" tag since that will be my personal, customized redmine for my company's deployment, which is not what you want.

 That image contains a vanilla (no plugins) Redmine 2.3-stable (latest at time of writing).
 It also includes [unicorn] for production use, but you won't need that if you're just taking it out for a spin.
 You can